 With that said, be careful when you share your images on social media or when you share photo files with someone directly since they show the exact location where each photo was taken.
 If revealing your location is a concern to you, it’s best to not use geotagging – in which case you should switch off the Location Services feature.

 Bonus: iPhone Camera Features Video Lesson

 Want to learn more about your iPhone camera’s features?
 We’ve created an in-depth video explaining 7 hidden iPhone camera features that every photographer should use.
-In this video lesson you’re going to see advanced tips and hands-on instructions for using the techniques you learned about in this article.
+In this video lesson you’ll discover advanced tips and hands-on instructions for using the techniques you learned about in this article.